Trading Places, a 1983 comedy film directed by John Landis, stars Dan Aykroyd, Eddie Murphy and Jamie Lee Curtis.

 - Salt and Pepper: Winthorpe and Valentine.
 The working title was even "Black and White".

 - Say My Name: "CLARENCE BEEKS?!", simultaneously by Winthorpe and Valentine when they see him on a news report and piece it all together.

-- Scary Black Man: "Big Black Guy" and "Even Bigger Black Guy."
-They're less scary after getting drunk at his house party.
+- The credits refer to the two characters Valentine runs into while in a jail cell as "Big Black Guy" and "Even Bigger Black Guy."
+Though they're less scary after getting drunk at his house party.

 - The Scrooge: The billionaire Dukes hand out $5 Christmas bonuses, and ruin an employee's life for a one dollar bet.

 - When the Dukes leave Valentine's office wishing him luck on his first day of brokerage, Mortimer leaves his money clip behind on the carpet, as a way to prove that he's still just a thief.
 Billy Ray picks it up with a greedy smile on his face, but after a moment has a visible change of heart (or at the very least realizes how obvious a setup it is), and rushes after them to give it back to "Mortie"; he even urges them to count the bills to see if he took any.
 Mortimer looks rather guilty and caught, while Randolph immediately catches on and gloats to him over it once Valentine's gone.Randolph: Nice try, Mortimer.

 - With Mortimer in disbelief at how low Louis has sunk, and Randolph secretly loving it, both try to get Valentine to express at least a little sympathy for him — which he doesn't, much to Randolph's satisfaction.Billy Ray: It's none of my business, but that guy belongs behind bars.

 Mortimer: [surprised] ...He's unemployed, Valentine.